Totara Official Logo

 Catalyst was with us all the way, ensuring the plugin was functional, easy to use, and worked for all parties involved – site administrators, trainers, managers, and the learners themselves.”

-Raechel Wilson,
+Raechel Hunt,

 H.W.
 Richardson Group, Learning and Development Co‑ordinator